MaxHalford/eaopt/README.md

 ## Features

+- gago is extendible, you can control most of what's happening
-- Different evolution models available
+- Different evolution models are available
-- Popular operators already implemented
+- Popular operators are already implemented
-- Speciation/speciation
+- Speciation is available
-- Multi-population GAs and migration
+- Multiple population migration is available

 ## Usage